-A consideration and analysis of the nature of speech as an activity of daily life.
+Prereq: SPCH 890P or SPCH 899P or permission A consideration and analysis of the nature of speech as an activity of daily life.
 An in-depth investigation of the traditional speech disciplines from historical, critical, and theoretical perspectives.

-SPCH 801P - Special Topics

-SPCH 802 - Introduction to Graduate Study in Speech3 hours Introduction to the graduate program and principles and standards of research in communication.
+SPCH 801P - Special Topics in Speech Communications1-3 hours Course work on a specific topic of communication designed by the instructor.
+Topics vary per offering.
+SPCH 802 - Introduction to Graduate Study in Speech hours Introduction to the graduate program and principles and standards of research in communication.
 Critical consideration of the literature of the discipline, and an introduction to major research methods: empirical, creative, analytical, and historical.

-SPCH 805 - Administration and Direction

-SPCH 830 - The Teaching of Speech/Theatre3 hours

-Consideration of problems and techniques in the teaching of speech and theatre on the high school and college level.
-Construction of courses of study, evaluation of textbooks, and analysis of developments in various areas of speech/theatre.

-SPCH 850P - General Semantics......3 hours

-A study of the relationships of symbol systems of the development of personalities, organizations, and societies.

-GRADUATE 89 STAT Courses 08-09

-SIAI Courses 08-09
+SPCH 805 - Administration and Direction of Forensic Programs3 hours Organization and administration of forensic programs in high schools and colleges, management of inter-school contests and tournaments, coaching of debate, discussion and individual events, and principles of judging.
+SPCH 830 - The Teaching of Speech/Theatre SPCH 850P - General Semantics3 hours A study of the relationships of symbol systems of the development of personalities, organizations, and societies.
+SPCH 851P - Leadership Communication3 hours A study of the characteristics, styles, roles, and motivation of successful leaders.
+Includes study and practice in parliamentary process.
 SPCH 852P - Theories of Organizational Communication3 hours A study of major theories of communication within the organization: scientific, humanistic, systems decision making and communication approaches.

-SPCH 855P - Communication Training and Consulting.......3 hours A study of how to plan, conduct, and evaluate communication training and development programs within the organization.

-SPCH 875P - Internship......1-6 hours
+SPCH 853P - Interviewing3 hours Theories and techniques of interviewing, including information gathering, employment, appraisal, and persuasive interviewing.
+SPCH 854P - Intercultural Communication3 hours Study of communication across cultures.
+SPCH 855P - Communication Training and Consulting3 hours A study of how to plan, conduct, and evaluate communication training and development programs within the organization.
+SPCH 856P - Rhetorical Theory SPCH 857P - Contemporary Rhetorical Theory3 hours A study of modern rhetorical theories of intervention, human knowing, ethics of communication, and media effects.
+SPCH 860 - Directed Studies SPCH 875P - Internship1-6 hours SPCH 882 - Rhetorical Criticism analysis of speakers, speeches and social movements.

-Prereq: SPCH 856P or permission

-An examination and study of the principles of rhetorical criticism from Aristotle to contemporary critics.
-Application of critical principles in analysis of speakers, speeches and social movements.

-SPCH 890P - Theories of Interpersonal Communication......3 hours A survey of major theories and research in interpersonal communication.

-SPCH 899P - Communication Theory......3 hours A study of social and scientific theories of interpersonal, group, organizational, and mass communication.

-Offered by Department of Mathematics and Statistics College of Natural and Social Sciences

-STAT Courses
+GRADUATE TE Courses

+12 0041000 SPCH 890P - Theories of Interpers A survey of major theories and resea SPCH 892 - Seminar in Speech Concentrated study of selected ( (May be repeated for a total of 6 l topics in speech comn SPCH 896 - Thesis .
+3-6 hours SPCH 899P - Communication The A study of social and scientific organizational, and mass commu theories of interpersor Offered by Department of Mathemat College of Natural and Social Science ics and Statistics s STAT Courses stional and sociological re search.
+Will correlation, hypothesis testing, and analysis of variance.

-STAT 840 - Stochastic Modeling 3 hours Prereq: STAT 441
+STAT 840 - Stochastic Modeling......3 hours Prereq: STAT 441\

 Methods quantifying the dynamic relationships of sequences of random events.

 Methods studied include markov chains, poisson, renewal, branching, and queuing, and their many applications to real life situations.